Exclusive - Tomkins explores potential $7 billion sale: sources

 It had adjusted 12-month earnings, before, interest, tax, depreciation and amortization of $536 million as of the end of September and net debt of roughly $1.5 billion, according to Onex’s third-quarter earnings statement.

+Onex, CPPIB and Tomkins’ management invested $2.2 billion as equity when they took Tomkins private in 2010.
+In September 2012, CCPIB agreed to acquire Tomkins’ air distribution division, which makes products for air-conditioning systems, for about $1.1 billion.

+Prior to that divestiture, the company had already sold five other non-core businesses for total proceeds of almost $1 billion, which were used primarily to reduce Tomkins’ debt following the leveraged buyout by Onex and CPPIB.

-Reporting by Soyoung Kim and Greg Roumeliotis in New York; editing by Andrew Hay
+Reporting by Soyoung Kim and Greg Roumeliotis in New York; Editing by Andrew Hay and Richard Chang